Skreczi/Skreczi/README.md

 - 👋 Hi, I’m @Skreczi
-- 👀 I’m interested in RPG, LARP, boardgames and automation testing
+- 👀 I’m interested in RPG, LARP, boardgames and test automation
 - 🌱 I’m currently learning Selenium in Java and Cypress
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: adam.kreczmanski@gmail.com